WraithIsLive/Excel_Project-Data_Analytics/Project 1 Salary Dashboard/README.md

 ## Introduction
 The data jobs salary dashboard was created to help job seekers investigate salaries for their desired jobs and ensure they are being adequetly compensated.

-The data is from my @lukebarousse Excel course that I used in my project, which provides a foundation in analyzing data using this powerful tool.
+The data is from @lukebarousse's Excel course that I used in my project, which provides a foundation in analyzing data using this powerful tool.
 The data contains detailed information on job titles, salaries, locations, and essential skills that are presented here.
 ### Dashboard File
 My final dashboard is in [My 1st Project (Salary-Dashboard).xlsx](https://github.com/WraithIsLive/Excel_Project-Data_Analytics/blob/main/Project%201%20Salary%20Dashboard/My%201st%20Project%20(Salary-Dashboard).xlsx).